Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Purdue Stats and Trends

-- Purdue has two wins against the spread in three games this year.
+- So far this season Purdue has two wins against the spread.

 - The Boilermakers covered the spread in their only game when favored by 11 points or more.

-- The Boilermakers have three giveaways this season, while the Fighting Illini have six takeaways .
+- The Boilermakers have turned the ball over three times this season, three fewer than the Fighting Illini have forced (6).

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.